 Analysis and Test Results

-Our testing team found the crescent-shaped products, the Sleep Artisan and Honeydew Scrumptious pillows, to be the best models for side sleepers by far.
+Our testing team found the crescent-shaped products, the Sleep Artisan and Honeydew Scrumptious, to be the best models for side sleepers by far.
 The apex of the curve allowed room for our shoulders, while the wider part cradled our face nicely.
 The Sleep Artisan pillow fill is a touch softer than the Honeydew, but what is comfier is really a matter of preference.
 For similar textures with a more standard shape, we like the Coop pillow quite a bit.
-EPABO and Tempurpedic Temper-Ergo were also quite comfy for firmer options.
+The EPABO and Tempurpedic Temper-Ergo were also quite comfy for firmer options.

 We tested comfort by using it in our own bed, with both our lead tester and his partner using each one for multiple nights to evaluate them.
 We were specifically looking for comfort while sleeping on our sides.
 If we found them uncomfortable, or woke up with the pillows tossed off the bed, or had to do a lot of squishing and specific positioning for the pillow to be comfortable, they scored lower.
 If the pillow felt nice and fit us well after the initial adjustment, it scored higher.
-Because comfort is so important in a side sleeper pillow we weighted performance here heavily.
+Because comfort is so important for a side sleeper pillow, we weighted the performance here heavily.

 Durability and Craft